 In May 2017, the FASB issued ASU 2017-09, Compensation - Stock Compensation (Topic 718).
 This update provides guidance that clarifies that changes to the terms or conditions of a share-based payment award should be accounted for as modifications.
 This update will be effective for reporting periods beginning after December 15, 2017, including interim periods within the reporting period, using a prospective method to an award modified on or after the adoption date.
-We are currently evaluating the potential impact of the update on our financial statements.
+We do not expect the adoption of this update to be material to our financial statements.